awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 6. use_large_pages          = {DBInstanceClassHugePagesDefault}
 ```

 The parameter group is used by a next generation db\.r4 instance class with less than 100 GiB of memory and a current generation db\.r3 instance with more than 100 GiB memory\.
-With these parameter settings and `use_large_pages` set to `{DBInstanceClassHugePagesDefault}`, huge pages are enabled on the db\.r4 instance, but it is disabled on the db\.r3 instance\.
+With these parameter settings and `use_large_pages` set to `{DBInstanceClassHugePagesDefault}`, huge pages are enabled on the db\.r4 instance, but disabled on the db\.r3 instance\.

 Consider another example with following parameters values set in a parameter group\.